Baldie-dev/JanusLM/README.md

 ### Results

-`Baseline` is defined in two versions:
-1. LLM that is generating token that represents classification.
-2. LLM that is first generating analysis and then token representing final classification.
+Explanation of model types:
+- `<base_model>-SC`: Base model that performs false-positive analysis by generating token (1 or 0).
+- `<base_model>-PE-SC`: Base model with prompt engineering that performs false-positive analysis by generating token (1 or 0).
+- `<base_model>-FT-SC`: Fine-Tuned model that performs false-positive analysis by generating token (1 or 0).
+- `<base_model>-FT-PE-SC`: Fine-Tuned model with prompt engineering that performs false-positive analysis by generating token (1 or 0).
+- `<base_model>-FT-CH`: Fine-Tuned model that performs false-positive analysis by leveraging classification head.
+- `<base_model>-FT-PE-CH`: Fine-Tuned model with prompt engineering that performs false-positive analysis by leveraging classification head.

 #### Baseline vs Proposal 1 and Proposal 2
 Comparison of accuracy between different models:
 ![model-accuracy-benchmark](imgs/ollama-3.1-1B-benchmark.png)

-2. Evaluation how big impact does fine-tuning has
-3. Evaluation of different models on accuracy.
-4. Evaluation of different size/shape of classification head on accuracy.
+1. Evaluation of different size/shape of classification head on accuracy.
-5. Evaluation of reasoning length on accuracy.
+2. Evaluation of reasoning length on accuracy.
-6. Evaluation of fine-tuning approaches / effect of sample size on accuracy.
+3. Evaluation of fine-tuning approaches / effect of sample size on accuracy.

 ## Pre-Requisities